alephjs/alephjs.org/README.md

 # start the website in `production` mode
 aleph start

-# build&export the website to a stact site
+# build the website to a stact site
 aleph build
 ```